sigmonsays/sigmonsays.github.io/content/post/nix-direnv.md

 in ~/.doom.d/init.el I have `:tools direnv` set which sets up `emacs-direnv` [3].
 This allows various tools like gopls and rust-analyzer to function properly.

+# hey gcroots, save some of that garbage!

+So it's worth mentioning that `use flake` saves build result in a hidden file where .envrc resides.
+This has the effect of protecting the shell contents from getting garbage collected.
+This is ideal imho as constantly having to re-download and setup a shell is annoying.

 # References